patrikcerbak/VUT-FIT-IOS-2/README.md

 # VUT FIT - IOS project 2
-Building an H2O molecule using semaphores.
+Building an H2O molecule using semaphores in C.